Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Learning French: A Note From The Author

 If you want to learn French, prepare for some hard work.
 I’m sorry if that’s not what you were hoping to hear, but I just don’t want to sugar coat it for you.
-Learning French is not easy, especially for those whose first language is English.
 Even though English and French share some similarities, there are also significant differences.

 For example, there are major differences surrounding language rhythm, contractions, accent, and verb conjugations, among many other linguistic disparities.